OUGenomics/Bioinformatics-ARET-July2018/Section-3/readme.md

 ### Adding Barcodes

 Add a barcode from the barcodes.txt file.
 We will make a list on the board.
 Each person is using a different metagenome.
-I want each person to use a differnt tag so we can analyze things together later.
+I want each person to use a different tag so we can analyze things together later.
 I will use tag 3 in this example:

 ```sh
 perl add_tag.pl 3 MG_16_seqs.fasta
 ```
-This script will prduce a map file.
+This script will produce a map file.
 Open it with nano to inspect it.
 Adding more lines here will let you combine samples.
 Lets make sure its a valid map file:

 ```sh